1806 Jan 5 Sophia was baptised at St. Andrews, Canterbury. Her parents

 They had the following children :-

-above boys appear in the 1841 Census, living in Chesterfield with
+above boys William and Thomas appear in the 1841 Census living in

-their names are given as Barrett, should have been Barber.
+their names are given as Barrett which should have been Barber

 Thomas Barber had